ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-buy-order dex channel-0 marscoin 10 venuscoin 5
 ```

-The `send-buyOrder` command locks tokens on the target blockchain and creates a buy order book on the target blockchain.
+The `send-buyOrder` command locks tokens on the target blockchain and creates a buy order book on the target blockchain:

 ```yml
 # Target blockchain